MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 ## Available Applications
-Get information about the currently available application familes, countries, rings, and versions that environments can be created on.
+Get information about the currently available application families, countries, rings, and versions that environments can be created on.
 The API endpoints here should be utilized to determine what values can be used for environment creation or copying

 ### Applications and corresponding Countries with Rings
-Get a list of the currently available application familes, the available countries within those families, and the available rings within those contries.
+Get a list of the currently available application families, the available countries within those families, and the available rings within the countries.

 ```[200] GET /admin/v2.0/applications/```